 The CBP Tuition Assistance Program (TAP) reimburses Agriculture Specialists for off-duty post-secondary education costs of tuition, fees and books.

 An Agriculture Specialist may apply for benefits up to $1750 per course and $5250 per calendar year for a professional certification or for any two- or four-year degree, including associates, bachelors, masters and doctorates.

 Employee health is of the utmost importance to CBP.
 Agriculture Specialists are eligible to choose from a variety of medical insurance policies and other healthcare insurance options and take advantage of flexible spending accounts.
 Programs available include:

 - Federal Long Term Care Insurance Program (FLTCIP)

-Note that you may be eligible to keep your health insurance in retirement and pay the same subsidized premium as you did as an employee.
-Learn more about the continued health insurance benefits for you and your family in retirement.
+You may be eligible to keep your health insurance in retirement while paying the same subsidized premium as a current employee.
+Learn more about continued health insurance benefits for you and your family in retirement.

-- Thrift Savings Plan: Similar to a 401(k) plan, the Thrift Savings Plan (TSP) is a defined contribution plan designed to give federal employees the same retirement savings related benefits that workers in the private sector enjoy with 401(k) plans.
-Contributions to the plan are automatically deducted from each paycheck, the amount which is chosen by employees, and is transferable if you change employers.
-An additional benefit to the TSP is employer matching contributions; up to 5% of your base salary.
+Thrift Savings Plan: Thrift Savings Plan (TSP) is a defined contribution plan designed to give federal employees the same retirement savings-related benefits as with 401(K) plans in the private sector.
+Employees choose the amount to contribute, which is transferable if you change employers, with employer matching up to 5% of your base salary.
 Learn more about the Thrift Savings Plan.

-- Social Security: You receive social security retirement payments, the benefits of which are transferable when you change employers.
+Social Security: Agriculture Specialist retirees may receive social security retirement payments; benefits are transferable if you change employers.
 Learn more about Social Security retirement benefits.